nguy/artview/docs/source/script_tutorial.rst

         # start program
         app.exec_() # lock until all windows are closed

-    So here things start to get more complicated, the question is: why we can't pass radar to :py:class:`~artview.components.RadarDisplay`, but
+    Now things start to get more complicated.
+    The question is: Why we can't pass the radar instance directly to :py:class:`~artview.components.RadarDisplay`, but
-    rather need to put it inside :py:class:`~artview.core.core.Variable`?
+    rather need to put it inside a :py:class:`~artview.core.core.Variable` instance?

-    The point is that we want display to be able to share this radar with other components, in C this could be done using pointers, this is kind of an equivalent for python, more about that in the next section.
+    We want our display(s) to be able to share this radar instance with other components.
+In C programming this could be done using pointers, and here we employ a kind of equivalent for Python.
+More about that in the next section.

 Shared Variables
 ----------------

-    The use of shared variables is an important part of ARTview, all attributes that expect a :py:class:`~artview.core.core.Variable` instance are marked with a capital V. Let see how this work, lets try the following:
+    The use of shared variables is an important part of ARTview, all attributes that expect a :py:class:`~artview.core.core.Variable` instance are indicated by a capital V. Let's see how this works.

+    Using :py:class:`~artview.components.Menu` we can open radar
-    :py:class:`~artview.components.Menu` has the possibility of opening radar files and put them in :py:attr:`Menu.Vradar`, we want to use display to plot this files.
-This is simple: instead of creating a new :py:class:`~artview.core.core.Variable` we take it from
+    files and put them in :py:attr:`Menu.Vradar`.
+Since this is a visualization package we want to plot this files.

+    This is simple.
+Instead of creating a new :py:class:`~artview.core.core.Variable` we take it from
-    :py:class:`~artview.components.Menu` and pass to
+    :py:class:`~artview.components.Menu` and pass it to
     :py:class:`~artview.components.RadarDisplay`:

     .. code-block:: python